RAISED ACCESS FLOOR FAQ

 See more in conductive section.

-12. How are the pedestals fastened / anchored to the base floor / slab?
+12. How are the access floor pedestals fastened to the base floor?

-Steel pedestals are fastened to the base floor with polyurethane adhesive allowing them to be fixed to the base floor.
-Pedestals have nuts/threads at certain places to have the possibility to screw them to the base floor according to the needs.
+Access Floor steel pedestals are fastened to the base floor with polyurethane adhesive allowing them to be fixed to the base floor.
+Pedestals have fixing points at the base that provide the possibility to mechanically screw them to the base floor according to the project needs.

 13. What coverings options do the raised access floor systems offers?

-There is a large number of coverings assembled on raised floor panels at the production centers.
+There is a large number of coverings applied on raised floor panels at the production centers.
+Such as light floorings that include: vinyl, stratified, linoleum, rubber, carpet, and also the natural coverings such as granite, ceramic, and natural wood.

 14. Is there any regulation for raised access floor systems?